XinRC/CS-1134/lecture7/README.md

 ## Two Pointer Solution
 This is a strategy that will cause the code to be more efficient.
+For this case, we must use a helper function that will provide us a low and high pointer.
 ```python
 def count_occurance(lst, val):
     def helper(lst, low, high, val):